See the Qi-Gong balls of our shop.

 you have to squeeze it for the first 2 or 3 minutes to make it as compact as possible,

-knead it or it will crack.
+do not knead it or it will crack.

 Make the ball as perfect as possible by gently rolling it between your hands,